Picovoice/porcupine/README.md

 The engine starts processing the audio input from the microphone in realtime and outputs to the terminal when it detects utterances of wake-word "porcupine".

-In order to process audio files (e.g. WAV or FLAC) run
+In order to process audio files (e.g. WAV) run

 ```shell
 pvporcupine_file --input_audio_file_path ${PATH_TO_AN_AUDIO_FILE} --keywords bumblebee